 Table 5 shows that the three lowest income classes are gaining less than the two highest in the Early retirement reform.
 Of course, this reflects the fact, that only the three lowest income classes are directly affected by the policy.
 Although they received the early retirement subsidy before, they still gain.
 The two top classes are only indirectly affected by the reduced consumption tax rate.
 When supplementary pensions are reduced (in the Flat benefit reform), the picture turns somewhat around.
 Now the two lowest income classes are gaining more than proportional since they are not affected by the benefit reduction.
-In the "Privatization reform" the two top income classes are hit more strongly by the benefit reduction, since they receive benefits in the early retirement years.
+In the "Privatization reform" the two top income classes benefit the most, since they have to alter their retirement age only slightly.
+All other income classes are hit more strongly by the benefit reduction, since they receive benefits in the early retirement years.
 In the new system they therefore increase their retirement age significantly.